In 1866 Henri Nestlé, a Swiss pharmacist, established the world-renowned Nestlé brand amid a spirit of innovation and goodwill.

 Due to these acquisitions, Nestlé SA further strengthened its presence in the milk market with the takeover of the entire business of Borden (Pty) Ltd, manufacturers of well-known international brands such as CREMORA and KLIM.

-In January 2002, Nestlé SA acquired the remaining 50% shareholding in Dairymaid-Nestlé (Pty) Ltd from Tiger Brands.
+In January 2002, Nestlé South Africa acquired the remaining 50% shareholding in Dairymaid-Nestlé (Pty) Ltd from Tiger Brands.
 As a result Dairymaid-Nestlé became a wholly owned subsidiary of Nestlé SA.
 The company was renamed Nestlé Ice Cream in early 2003.

 By January 2002, Coca-Cola and Nestlé announced that their global joint venture partnership, Beverage Partners Worldwide (BPW), was extended to South Africa.
 This expansion to the South African market signalled the introduction of Nestea Ice Tea, which has helped to grow the ready-to-drink tea category in South Africa.